AndrasKovacs/cctt/README.md

 I'm publishing this repo and README because people have been asking for it.
 However, this repo will be a lot more interesting when it actually works.
-I summarize belowthe design.
+I summarize below the design.
 I assume that readers of this README are familiar with rules of cubical TTs.

 ### 1. Normalization by evaluation